primepatel/aksharify/docs/about.md

 Start transforming your photos into captivating ASCII art with Aksharify and unleash your creativity in the world of visual representation!

-## Key Features
+## Key Features and Capabilities

-- Convert photos and images into ASCII art with a single function call.

-- Fine-tune the output by adjusting parameters such as character set, resolution etc.

-- Support for various character sets, allowing you to customize the style of the generated ASCII art.

-- Export the ASCII art as plain text or save it as an image file for easy sharing and integration.
+- __ASCII Art Generation:__ Aksharify facilitates the generation of ASCII art from images, converting the pixel values into a series of characters that form the art representation.

+- __Diverse Distributions:__ Users can choose from a variety of distributions, such as Linear, Exponential, and Normal, to control the density and arrangement of characters in the art.

+- __Customizable Character Sets:__ Each distribution allows users to customize the character set used for generating ASCII art, enabling them to express their creativity.

+- __Versatility:__ Aksharify supports multiple output formats, including PDF, EPS, PNG, TXT, HTML, and SVG, providing flexibility in sharing and integrating art in various media.
+- __Ease of Use:__ Simple API for easy image-to-ASCII conversion.